softcoder/riprunner/docker/README.md

 There is a seperate Dockerfile for deploying to Google's Serverless Cloud Run platform.
 The Dockerfile is located in the app folder.
 The docker image produced does not include a db engine
 it is assumed you have setup Google Cloud SQL (MySQL).
 In your cloud run service, ensure the live
-revision has the following enviornment varialbes set to connect to your environment:
+revision has the following environment varialbes set to connect to your environment:

 Environment variables
 Name: APP_DSN